antzm/github-tutorial/index.md

 Inportant: In the path, only include the folder with your images.

-Don't include the name of your repository in the path.
-This will be added automatically when your web page will be rendered from your .md file.
+i.e., Don't include the name of your repository in the path.
+If needed, this will be added automatically when your web page will be rendered from your .md file.

 ```
 ![Merfys, a brown and white dog looking at the camera](imgs/merfys.jpg)
 ```

 ![Merfys, a brown and white dog looking at the camera](imgs/merfys.jpg)

 ---

 ## Clickable Images

 First, write the code for the link and the code for the image:

 ```